ECP-CANDLE/Supervisor/workflows/p3b1_mlrMBO/README.md

 as appropriate.

 Lastly, see the TODOs in the launch script for any additional variables to set.

+If you need to run the _ai_-version of the workflow, there is an addtional shell variable to set:

+* `SCRIPT_FILE` - the path to the bash script that is used to launch the python benchmark runner code (e.g. `scripts/run_model.sh`).

 Running the *workflow script*: